 - Failing to warn consumers about the product’s dangers and risks (“warning defects”)

-If you are injured by a defective product, you do not have to prove that your injuries resulted from the manufacturer’s mistakes.
-Instead, you need to show that your injuries resulted from you using the product in a “reasonably foreseeable” way that any consumer would.1
+If a defective product causes you to suffer an injury, you do not have to prove that your injuries resulted from the manufacturer’s mistakes.
+Instead, you need to show that your injuries resulted from using the product in a “reasonably foreseeable” way that any consumer would.1

 The statute of limitations for bringing a strict liability lawsuit against a product manufacturer is two years after your injury.2